PostNet Printing, Marketing and Design Franchise

 What makes PostNet special?

-First, consider the business model.
 PostNet franchise owners are able to get started with a total investment of $169,767 to $212,275, which includes working capital.
-Shipping franchises that offer only a fraction of the services — and market potential — generally cost 2-3 times as much to startup.
+Traditional printing and marketing franchises that offer only a fraction of the services — and market potential — generally cost 2-3 times as much to startup.
 Unlike printing franchises, we have smaller equipment packages and a more affordable buildout – we want our franchisees to have the equipment they need to be successful.

-PostNet franchise owners enjoy lower startup costs because they do not have to buy a lot of specialized equipment in order to offer a wide range of printing services to their customers.
 PostNet owners use a few pieces of equipment for in-house printing production and are able to use outsourced partnerships to handle everything else.
-PostNet’s outsourced partnerships allow PostNet franchisees to handle a wide variety of jobs without having to own costly, specialized equipment, and to enjoy great profit margins — often in excess of 70% — for acting as a project manager on behalf of clients.
+PostNet’s outsourced partnerships allow PostNet franchisees to handle a wide variety of jobs without having to own costly, specialized equipment.
+Franchisees enjoy great profit margins — often in excess of 70% — while acting as a project manager on behalf of clients.
 The digital printing and marketing services industry has gone through tremendous changes in the past few years; from new technology to adapting tactics for marketing, our franchsiees are often better positioned to provide critical and cost effective services than a local print or copy shop.

 A great family business